chernikovalexey/Kumquat/documentation/Kernel.md

 __Current section `ke.section`:__

-It's a [getter](http://ejohn.org/blog/javascript-getters-and-setters/), which contains current section ( name of the current html file without its extension).
+It's a [getter](http://ejohn.org/blog/javascript-getters-and-setters/), which contains current section's ( name of the current html file without its extension).

 E.g. for page "chrome-extension://extension_id/pages/public/window.html" section equals to "window".

 __Extension ID `ke.extId`:__

-It's a getter, too.
+It's a getter, as well.
 It contains extension's id (each Chrome extension has id).

 __Path to extension `ke.pathToExt`:__

 Getter.
 It contains path to the extension.
-It's useful, if `chrome.extension.getURL` is not suitable to you.
+It's useful, if `chrome.extension.getURL` is not suitable for you.

 __Get flag contents by its name `ke.getFlag(name)`:__

-Get `name` flag's contents (true or false).
+Get `name` flag's content (true or false).

 __Create a new flag `ke.createFlag(name[, default_value])`:__

 It creates a new flag, if it does not exist.

-`name` - name of a new flag. `default_value` - boolean value of just-created flag, by default it's false.
+`name` — name of a new flag. `default_value` — boolean value of just-created flag, by default it's false.

 ```javascript
 console.log(ke.getFlag('is_chrome')); // => undefined